Ends in

 2. In the Amazon S3 bucket of the trail, enable the log file integrity feature that will automatically generate a digest file for every log file that CloudTrail delivers.
 Grant the IT Security team full access to download the file integrity logs stored in the S3 bucket via an IAM policy.

-3. AWS Exam Readiness Courses
+3. Free AWS Courses

 4. In AWS CloudTrail, enable the log file integrity feature on the trail that will automatically generate a digest file for every log file that CloudTrail delivers.
 Verify the integrity of the delivered CloudTrail files using the generated digest files.